Audio-Solutions/pulse-visualizer/README.md

 Ever wanted to *see* your music?
 Pulse is a real-time audio visualizer inspired by [MiniMeters](https://minimeters.app/).
 It turns whatever your system is playing into eye-candy (or at least, that's the idea).
 Built in C++ with SDL2, OpenGL, PulseAudio, and FFTW, Pulse tries to make your music look as cool as it sounds.
 Unless your system sucks, then, well, good luck.

-## EXPERIMENTAL!

-This is an experimental branch attempting to use 3 energy textures to achieve dynamically colored beam paths.
-It is extremely gpu intensive and may not work on all systems.

 ## Features

 - Experimental colorful beam